Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 three decades at the forefront of internet innovation.
 From pioneering early web hosting in the late 1990s to

-heading long before the mainstream caught up.
-Born January 28, 1971 in Brooklyn, New York, Paul spent his childhood in Queens Village before his family relocated
+developing multi-domain AI ecosystems in the 2020s, Paul’s work has consistently anticipated where technology was heading long before the mainstream caught up.
+Born January 28, 1971, in Brooklyn, New York, Paul spent his early childhood in Queens Village before his family relocated

-to Roslyn, Long Island.
-After graduating high school in the class of 1989 and completing over six years of university study in
+to Long Island, NY.
+After graduating from Roslyn high school in 1989 and completing over 6.5 years of University study in Colorado, he returned to New York and began his first entrepreneurial venture.

 Early Entrepreneurship (1994–1996): Patents, Products & Pre-Internet Innovation